Lisa Robinson (scientist)

 Lisa Robinson is a Canadian clinician-scientist.
-She is a University of Toronto professor in the Department of Paediatrics and the Dean of the Temerty Faculty of Medicine, former Head of the Division of Nephrology at The Hospital for Sick Children, a Senior Scientist at the SickKids Research Institute, President American Pediatric Society 2022-2023, and the first-ever Chief Diversity officer for the Faculty of Medicine at University of Toronto.
+She is a University of Toronto professor in the Department of Paediatrics and the Dean of the Temerty Faculty of Medicine, former Head of the Division of Nephrology at The Hospital for Sick Children, a Senior Scientist at the SickKids Research Institute, President American Pediatric Society 2022-2023, and the first-ever Chief Diversity officer for the Faculty of Medicine at the University of Toronto.

 Education and training

 Robinson is originally from Toronto, Canada.
 She completed her undergraduate and medical education (1991) at the University of Toronto, where she was one of two black medical students in her class.

 Robinson completed an internal medicine internship at the Toronto General Hospital (1991-1992), and then a pediatrics residency at the Children's Hospital of Western Ontario (1992-1995).
 In 1995, she became a fellow of The Royal College of Physicians and Surgeons of Canada.
 She held a fellowship in pediatric nephrology at Duke University, in North Carolina (1995-1999).
 She completed research training in the Departments of Immunology and Medicine at Duke University, as a part of the Pediatric Scientist Development Program.

 From 1999 to 2002, Robinson was a clinician-scientist at the Duke University Medical Center.
 She returned to Toronto in 2002, joining the Hospital for Sick Children as a staff nephrologist and a scientist-track investigator in inflammation, immunity, injury and repair.